 The day of the ceremony came and Valian handed off his silver sword to the next High Captain.
 The sword went to neither Darron nor Roderick.

 When Valian handed over his silver sword, he handed it to another member of the Sentinel.
 One that some had dismissed as a rumor.
 No one could say this member wasn’t skilled or wise.
 Young perhaps, but there had been younger High Captains.
 No one could argue that this member wasn’t a great fighter, or user of Mystics, because it wouldn’t be untrue.

 Valian passed the sword to the only daughter of the High Lord of Winsdell, Dracia Yates, a woman.
 Gasps were heard all around.
-The members of the Sentinel usually so still and quiet, made disbelieving noises.
-It took a hard glare from Valian for the Sentinel to bow before their new High Captain.
+The members of the Sentinel, usually so still and quiet, made disbelieving noises.
+It took a stern glare from Valian for the Sentinel to bow before their new High Captain.

 With all this, Dracia did not look fearful or unsure.
 She stared out with her bright brown eyes over the Sentinel.
 She said her vow with a clear, steady voice.
 She called for her seconds with no hesitation.
 She was the epitome of what a High Captain should be, except for her one fault of being a woman.

-Folk may have talked and shook their heads, but life for the Sentinel went on.
+Folks may have talked and shaken their heads, but life for the Sentinel went on.
 The new High Captain proved her worth, and within the year any doubts within the Sentinel seemed to have been put to rest.
 The High Captain was known to be much loved amongst the men and few women who made up the elite group of fighters.
-Their devotion for their leader was evident in their manner and speech.
+Their devotion to their leader was evident in their manner and speech.